leolani/cltl-leolani-app/README.md

   For more information on docker compose see the [documentation](https://docs.docker.com/compose/).

-To build the Docker image from scratch, from the leolani parent directory run
+To build the Docker image from scratch, from the Leolani parent directory run

     docker build -t <MY_IMAGE_NAME> .

-and replace the image name in `docker-parent-app/docker-compose.yml`.
+and replace the `leolani` image in `docker-parent-app/docker-compose.yml` with your tag name.

 #### Docker compose app application